karmaniverous/rrstack/.stan/system/stan.todo.md

 6) Docs
    - README/Handbook: “Descriptions: pluggable translators” and “Frequency labels for UI”.
    - Document exports and config usage; note that translator functions are not serialized.

+Status:
+- Phase 0 (minimal): DONE — daily time and monthly nth-weekday phrasing for tests; full descriptor/translator work remains.